A box spring is a support structure that sits between the bed frame and the mattress. It reduces shock and uniformly distributes your weight.

 The answer depends on the sort of mattress you use.

-Most people purchase a bed frame to go with their box springs because box springs only function with innerspring beds.
+Most people purchase a bed frame with box springs because they only function with innerspring beds.

 On the other hand, a platform bed blends a base and a bed frame into one, cutting costs.
 Moreover, it is suitable for nearly all mattresses, including hybrid and memory foam mattresses.

 While standard box springs are famous as bed foundations, you can replace them with other alternatives.
-You won’t need to worry about anything if you choose some of the options mentioned above.
+You won’t need to worry about anything if you choose the abovementioned options.

 It would be best to check both sides of the product to see if it suits you or not.
 Besides, you can even make your own bed frame using accessible materials.